 White Night EventAs if Tel-Aviv was not partying enough, in the last years the city has adopted the French "white night" event in which there are music shows and other activities all night long.
 Event usually held in July.

-Video of a short Trip from Tel-Aviv to Jerusalem
+my site about Jerusalem (what to Visit, where to Stay).
+See a Video of a short Trip from Tel-Aviv to Jerusalem.

 Russian CultureThe last big wave of immigrants that came to Israel was from Russia.